College of Education & Human Services

 -Dr. Tracy Davis

-Over the years, the College Student Personnel program has been fortunate to have had several notable faculty members both past and present, helping us stand out as a top student affairs program.
-Some names you might recognize are: Dr. Nancy Evans, Dr. Dea Forney, and Dr. Tracy Davis.
+Over the years, the College Student Personnel program has been fortunate to have had several notable faculty members, both past and present, helping the program stand out as a top student affairs program.
+These include Dr. Nancy Evans, Dr. Dea Forney, and Dr. Tracy Davis.
 Evans (1999), Forney (2008), and Davis (2013) are each past recipients of the Senior Scholars Award from ACPA: College Student Educators International.
 Dr. Evans has also received The Contribution to Knowledge for ACPA award, a very distinguished honor.

 We continue to give supervisors of entry and mid-level professionals what they are looking for in their new hires -- and in terms of competencies, and we continue to produce high-quality professionals.